-In 2014 I was asked by the idea hive TNOC The Nature of Cities (thenatureofcities.com) to answer the above question and wrote:
+I was asked by the idea hive TNOC The Nature of Cities (thenatureofcities.com) to answer this question and wrote:

 Art is a space against conformity, rigidity and convention, a space of possibility and discovery, invention and creativity—an ever-renewing starting point for the ongoing development of human culture.

 Art is always potentially a bearer of the conscious recognition of sharing the world with other life forms, animate and inanimate, past and present.

 One way that art can be a better catalyst to raise awareness, support and momentum for urban nature and green spaces is by being outside or drawing attention to the outdoors of the city.